alvarolop/workshop-gitops-infra-deploy/README.md

 Create a file with the environment variables that will be consistent during all the deployment.
 I suggest the following process:

 1. Copy the contents of the example file: `cp aws-ocp4-config.example aws-ocp4-config`.
+2. Retrieve the Pull Secret given from RedHat OpenShift Cluster Manager [site](https://console.redhat.com/openshift/create) for an AWS IPI installation.
+Add it to the `aws-ocp4-config` file.
-2. Edit the file with the values received from [Red Hat Demo Platform](https://demo.redhat.com).
+3. Edit the file with the values received from [Red Hat Demo Platform](https://demo.redhat.com).